-At least 2 Capitol police officers suspended, more than a dozen under investigation over actions during riot
+At least 2 Capitol police officers suspended, more than a dozen under investigation over actions related to riot

 “He used those two White guys, basically, used those Trump supporters to help get his people out of harm’s way,” the officer said.
 “If it wasn’t for them, those guys wouldn’t have gotten out. . . .
 People can say what they want, but he put that hat on to try to save his guys.”

-Joyce Lee, Kim Bellware and Ovetta Wiggins contributed to this report.
+Carol D. Leonnig, Joyce Lee, Kim Bellware and Ovetta Wiggins contributed to this report.